 PA = Positive Affect, the sum of our experience of positive emotions.

 NA = Negative Affect, the sum of our negative emotions.
-Whether someone experiences more positive than negative emotions.
+Whether someone averages more positive than negative emotions.

-Positive Psychology Training takes the science and puts it into practice to help people thrive and flourish.
-We do this through coaching, consultancy, groupwork and designing bespoke well-being programmes as well as offering off-the-peg ones such as the Happiness Habits.
+It is an applied science and at Positive Psychology Training we take the science and put it into practice through training, coaching, consultancy, speaking and designing well-being programmes as well as offering off-the-peg ones such as the Happiness Habits.

-Most therapists are working in the disease model with a goal of reducing suffering by achieving an absence of symptoms (reaching ‘neutral’).
-A positive psychologist, on the other hand, works in the health model with a goal of moving beyond neutral and into the plus scale of well-being (regardless of starting point).
-An absence of depression, for example, is not the same as the presence of happiness.
-So the focus is on increasing well-being by using techniques that have been scientifically proven to build positivity and optimism and thus raise well-being.
+The goal of therapy is to reduce suffering by focusing on getting to an absence of symptoms (reaching ‘neutral’).
+Positive psychology, on the other hand, works in the health model with a goal of moving beyond neutral and into the plus scale of well-being (regardless of starting point).
+The presence of mental wellbeing is more than the absence of mental disorder.
+So the focus is on increasing wellbeing by using scientifically proven to build the positives and increase wellbeing.
 A case of ‘what you focus on is what you get’.
-There is a growing body of evidence to suggest that working in the health model is an effective approach to increase well-being and overcome mild-to-moderate depression.
+There is a growing body of evidence to suggest that working in the health model is an effective approach to not only raise but also recover wellbeing.

 Here’s a 5-minute animated summary of positive psychology.
 The diagram below (from www.positivepsychologynews.com) gives you more of an idea of the disease model (or medical model, which is the space that clinical psychology and most therapies operate in) and the health model of positive psychology.